-Mid Cap Funds invest in equity and equity related instruments of mid-cap companies.
+Mid Cap Funds invest in equity and equity-related instruments of mid-cap companies.
 According to the Securities and Exchange Board of India (SEBI), mid-cap companies are those which are ranked between 101 and 250 in the list of companies according to market capitalization.
 To give you a fair idea, the market capitalization of the 101st company on the list is around Rs.
 30,000 crores, while the market cap of the 250th company is around Rs.
 9,500 crores.

-Since mid-cap companies fall between the small-cap and large-cap companies, they offer certain advantages and disadvantages over both of them.
-Mid-cap funds usually offer better returns than the large-cap funds but are more volatile than them.
+Since mid-cap companies fall between the small-cap and large-cap companies, they offer certain advantages and disadvantages to both of them.
+Mid-cap funds usually offer better returns than large-cap funds but are more volatile than them.
 On the other hand, they are more stable than the small-cap funds but tend to offer lesser returns.
 In a nutshell, mid-cap mutual funds are the perfect combination of risk and return.
 As an investor, if you select the schemes prudently having a great selection of stocks, diversification across sectors, and good fund manager, then you can expect much better returns.

 Mid Cap Mutual Funds carry a higher risk than Large Cap Funds.
-Hence, you must opt for these schemes if you have higher risk tolerance.
+Hence, you must opt for these schemes if you have a higher risk tolerance.
 Also, you need an investment horizon of around 8-10 years.
 Remember, the mid-cap segment holds a lot of opportunities for investment and wealth creation.
-Hence, it is important to choose a scheme which focuses a lot on researching the market and finding good investment opportunities.
+Hence, it is important to choose a scheme that focuses a lot on researching the market and finding good investment opportunities.
 If you are averse to taking risks, then you must reconsider your decision to invest in mid-cap funds.
 Also, ensure that you consider your financial goals along with the risk preference and investment horizon before deciding on investing in mid-cap funds.

 Keep these aspects in mind before investing in mid-cap funds: